Original Program: November 16, 2018

-Come sit (or stand) with us on Friday, November 16, as we all learn new ways to view the complex Public Records Act.
+Come sit (or stand) with us as we all learn new ways to view the complex Public Records Act.
 You may end up changing seats before the end of the day!

 Planned by the NCBA Administrative Law and Government & Public Sector Sections

-Click on the "In Depth" tab for tuition, location, hotel, video replay and speaker information.
+Click on the "In Depth" tab for tuition, video replay and speaker information.